rjmorris/recipes/chocolate_oatmeal_no_bake_cookies/README.md

 # Options

 - For oatmeal raisin cookies, omit the cocoa powder and add ½ cup raisins (about 1 small box) along with the oats.

+# Try next time

+- Try less sugar, maybe 1½ cups.
+- If making just for yourself, cut the recipe in half.